LAMP: Extracting Text from Gradients with Language Model Priors: Extracting Text with LAMP

-We initialize our reconstruction candidate by sampling multiple embeddings from a Gaussian distribution and picking the one with the smallest reconstruction loss as our candidate input for optimization.

-\paragraph{Reconstruction Loss} A key component of our attack is a loss measuring how close the reconstructed gradient is to the client gradient.
-Assuming a network with $l$ layers, where $\theta_i$ denotes the parameters of layer $i$, the first option is to use the combination of $L_2$ and $L_1$ loss proposed by~\citet{tag},
+\paragraph{Reconstruction loss} A key component of our attack is a loss measuring how close the reconstructed gradient is to the true gradient.
+Assuming an $l$-layer network, where $\bm{\theta}_i$ denotes the parameters of layer $i$, an option is to use the combination of $L_2$ and $L_1$ loss proposed by~\citet{tag},

-where $\alpha_{tag}$ is a hyperparameter.
+where $\alpha_{\text{tag}}$ is a hyperparameter.
 Another option is to use the cosine reconstruction loss proposed by~\citet{geiping} in the image domain:

-Naturally, LAMP can also be instantiated using any other reconstruction loss.
-Interestingly, we find that there is no loss that is universally better than others, and effectiveness highly depends on the dataset.
-Intuitively, cosine loss is independent of the gradient norm so it works well even for small gradients, while $L_1$ is less sensitive to the outliers.
-Thus, we set the gradient loss $\mathcal{L}_{\text{grad}}$ to either $\mathcal{L}_{\text{cos}}$ or $\mathcal{L}_{\text{tag}}$, depending on the setting.
+Naturally, LAMP can also be instantiated using any other loss.
+Interestingly, we find that there is no loss that is universally better, and the effectiveness is dataset dependent.
+Intuitively, $L_1$ loss is less sensitive to outliers, while cosine loss is independent of the gradient norm, so it works well for small gradients.
+Thus, we set the gradient loss $\mathcal{L}_{\text{grad}}$ to either $\mathcal{L}_{\text{tag}}$ or $\mathcal{L}_{\text{cos}}$, depending on the setting.

-\paragraph{Embedding Regularization} In the process of optimizing the reconstruction loss, we observe that the resulting embedding vectors $x_i$ often steadily grow in length.
-We believe this behavior is due to the self-attention layers in transformer neural networks that rely predominantly on dot product operations.
-As a result, the optimization process focuses much more on optimizing the direction of the individual embeddings $x_i$, disregarding their length.
+\paragraph{Embedding regularization} In the process of optimizing the reconstruction loss, we observe the resulting embedding vectors $\vx_i$ often steadily grow in length.
+We believe this behavior is due to the self-attention layers in transformer networks that rely predominantly on dot product operations.
+As a result, the optimization process focuses on optimizing the direction of individual embeddings $\vx_i$, disregarding their length.
 To address this, we propose an embedding length regularization term:

 The regularizer forces the mean length of the embeddings of the reconstructed sequence to be close to the mean length of the embeddings in the vocabulary.
 The final gradient reconstruction error optimized in \tool{} is given by: